jeffsauer/macos-virtualbox-vm/README.md

 https://github.com/acidanthera/AppleSupportPkg/releases

+As of this writing, v2.0.6 is being used.

 The drivers need to be installed onto the UEFI boot FAT partition inside of the vmdk file.

 To mount the vmdk file in Linux, install: